 Chef Antwon Brinson recently participated in the HBO Max Series The Big Brunch featuring Dan Levy.
 Where is Antwon Brinson now?
 Below, check out his story and mission to empower people & build community in the kitchen!

-Born in the small town of Niagara Falls, New York, I had the good fortune of growing up in a household fueled by pure passion.
+I was born in the small town of Niagara Falls, New York.
+I had the good fortune of growing up in a household fueled by pure passion.
 My mother was a dedicated foster parent who raised over 250 kids.
-Reflecting on my childhood, my mother’s love and passion-based drive taught me two of the major components of my personal philosophy today: an ever-growing drive and self-fulfillment.
-Furthermore, my mission to create a legacy that will create a positive change in our world.
+Reflecting on my childhood, my mother’s love and passion-based drive taught me the importance of self-initiative and pursuing one’s dreams.
+And, even at an early age I knew I wanted to do something that would have a positive impact in our world.
 I just lacked the experience and spark to help shed light on the best path forward for me.
 Thanks to a supportive high school cooking instructor who helped me build skills and self-confidence, I developed a love for the culinary arts and for the connections that were built in the kitchen.

 Upon graduating from high school, I wanted to expand my occupational skills and pursue a formal education in the culinary arts.
-In 2001, I began my professional training in 2001 at the Culinary Institute of America in Hyde Park, NY.
-Then in 2006, I enrolled in a rigorous three-year apprenticeship program under several Master Chef’s at the legendary Greenbrier Resort in West Virginia.
-One of my greatest achievements here was managing the resort’s 44-acre farm production kitchen.
-I was so fortunate to learn, teach, inspire, and be inspired by so many wonderful and skilled people.
+In 2001, I began my professional training at the Culinary Institute of America in Hyde Park, NY.
+In 2006, I enrolled in a rigorous three-year apprenticeship program under several Master Chef’s at the legendary Greenbrier Resort in West Virginia.
+One of my greatest achievements at Greenbrier was managing the resort’s 44-acre farm production kitchen where I was fortunate to learn, inspire, and be inspired by so many wonderful and skilled people.
 I was also fortunate to be the first apprentice to ever launch a new restaurant concept at the legendary resort within a year of completing the program.